rnietoe/Training/docs/AWS/09-Applications.md

 * standard queues (default)
 * FIFO queues (first in first out)

-If you have an existing application that uses standard queues and you want to take advantage of the ordering or exactly-once processing features of FIFO queues, you need to configure the queue and your application correctly.
 You can't convert an existing standard queue into a FIFO queue.
 To make the move, you must either create a new FIFO queue for your application or delete your existing standard queue and recreate it as a FIFO queue.

-**retention period**: the message can remain in the queue for 14 days
+**retention period**: the message can remain in the queue for **14 days**

-**visibility timeout**: time while message is invisible during processing. maximum VisibilityTimeout is 12 hours.
+**visibility timeout**: time while message is invisible during processing. maximum VisibilityTimeout is **12 hours**.
 The default visibility timeout for a message is 30 seconds.
 The minimum is 0 seconds

 **long polling**: retrieve messages from SQS queues, reducing the number of empty responses
     setting `ReceiveMessageWaitTimeSeconds` default value = 0 ?